Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 ## Show All Possibilities in Dictionary
 {{ feature_version("0.11.0.0") }}

+TODO: update pictures with correct config + add new config value for all dictionaries

 Sometimes, pitch accent dictionaries show multiple pitch accents for a word.
 However, only the first pitch accent is shown by default.